-UT Austin’s career center hosts one of the largest Law Fairs in the country every year, which allows students to interact with over 100 law school admissions professionals.
+UT Austin's career center hosts one of the largest Law Fairs in the country every year, which allows students to interact with over 100 law school admissions professionals.
 The career center also hosts panels and workshops, law school application coaching, and more.
-If you’re stuck between majors, these resources can help you decide what is best for you, and what will help you stand out on an application.
-UT Austin offers many majors in both sciences and humanities, and has seen students go onto to law school with degrees in numerous fields.
+If you're stuck between majors, these resources can help you decide what is best for you, and what will help you stand out on an application.
+UT Austin offers many majors in both sciences and humanities, and UT students go onto to law school with degrees in numerous fields.

 In addition to one of the country's top Criminal Justice programs, FSU has a pre-law advising center that helps students magnify their achievements within their majors, and works closely with the law school.
 FSU hosts the Donald J. Weidner Summer Program for Legal Studies, a four-week program taught by law professors.
-70% of program attendees have gone on to law school.
+Even better: 70% of program attendees have gone on to law school.
 The program is open to undergraduates from all schools and is competitive.

-GW encourages pre-law students to establish themselves as pre-law early on, and take advantage of the many groups, societies, and panels dedicated to that goal.
-Advisers at GW help you find the law schools that are the best fit for your background and goals, and tailor your undergrad education to those schools.
-Additionally, the Washington, D.C. location makes for a great spot to score internships.
+George Washington University encourages pre-law students to establish themselves as pre-law early on, and take advantage of the many groups, societies, and panels dedicated to that goal.
+Advisers at GW help you find the law schools that are the best fit for your background and goals, and they tailor your undergrad education to those schools.
+Additionally, the Washington D.C. location makes for a great spot to score internships.

 Nova Southeastern is a little different than the other schools on this list because of its thorough pre-law (legal studies) major that offers an undergraduate law degree.
 Nova Southeastern is dedicated to helping students prepare for law school by offering a challenging program and a dedicated interest in the humanities.
-Nova Southeastern’s B.S. in Legal Studies major allows students to take classes in philosophy, history, and more as they work toward their degree.
+The school's B.S. in Legal Studies major also allows students to take classes in philosophy, history, and more as they work toward their degree.

 Best Colleges for Pre-Law: Next Steps